-The bank operating loan contains covenants in regard to consolidated cash flow coverage ratio, consolidated debt to tangible net worth ratio, consolidated current ratio and consolidated amount of tangible net worth.
-At December 31, 2018, Cematrix (Canada) Inc. was not in compliance with these covenants.
-Subsequent to year end, the Bank has provided relief on these tests for the year ended December 31, 2018 (see Note 31).
+The Loan contains covenants in regard to consolidated cash flow coverage ratio, consolidated debt to tangible net worth ratio, and consolidated current ratio.
+At December 31, 2019 and 2018, Cematrix (Canada) Inc. was not in compliance one covenant being the debt to tangible net worth of less than 3.0 to 1.
+The bank has provided a general tolerance for these covenants up to and including the period ended December 31, 2019.